thatboringcoder/SQUADBYTE-S-FED-25/README.md

 * **Featured Parenting Blogs** – Instead of burying the FirstCry Parenting content, the prototype features a **Top Blogs** section with embedded videos.
 Surfacing engaging parenting content encourages learning and deepens user engagement.

-* **Early Delivery Call‑out** – To improve conversion and customer satisfaction, a promotional block advertises an **early delivery option** on selected products.
+* **Priority Delivery Call‑out** – To improve conversion and customer satisfaction, a promotional block advertises an **priority delivery option** on selected products.
 By explicitly calling out faster shipping, customers know they can get essentials in a hurry.

 ## Running the Prototype